Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 </div>

 </section>Don't: add a CTA button.
 The Footnote Hero ends on identity, not action.
-If you need a CTA, put it in the navigation or in a later section.
+If you need a CTA, put it in the navigation or a later section.

 5. The Dictionary Entry Hero

 The hero is structured like a dictionary entry.
 A bold word at the top — the brand or product name.
-Beside it, in italic small caps, a part-of-speech-like label (/noun/, /verb/, /abbr./).
+Beside it, in italic small caps, a part-of-speech label (/noun/, /verb/, /abbr./).
 Below, numbered definitions: 1.
 The literal product description.
 2. The brand promise.
 3. An idiomatic usage example.
-The whole thing is a single block of text, set in mixed serif and sans, with the visual structure of a Merriam-Webster entry.
+The whole thing is a single block of text, set in mixed serif and sans, with the structure of a Merriam-Webster entry.

 <section class="px-12 py-32 max-w-3xl bg-[#F8F5EE]">